 JEWELED KALE SALAD

-Ingredients: 1 bunch of curly kale-about 8-10 stems, 4 oz. plain goat cheese, 1 pomegranate, 1 cup sugared (candied) pecans, pinch of salt.
+Ingredients: 1 bunch of curly kale-about 8-10 stems, four oz. plain goat cheese, one pomegranate, 1 cup sugared (candied) pecans, and a pinch of salt.

 Serves 8 well.

 1. Place goat cheese in the freezer.
-Wash and pat dry the kale, then tear from the core stem into bite sized pieces.
+Wash and pat dry the kale, then tear it from the core stem into bite-sized pieces.
 Place in a large bowl.

-2. Slice the pomegranate in half horizontally, then hold one half over the bowl with the seeds facing the bowl.
+2. Slice the pomegranate horizontally, then hold one half over the bowl with the seeds facing the bowl.
 Using a wooden spoon, whack the back of the pomegranate with conviction to pop out the seeds into the kale.
-When about half of them are out of the first half, squeeze excess juice into a glass (to drink! yum) then turn the pomegranate half inside out to get at the seeds in the inner layers.
-Follow with the second half of pomegranate.
+When about half of them are out of the first half, squeeze excess juice into a glass (to drink! yum), then turn the pomegranate half inside out to get at the seeds in the inner layers.
+Follow with the second half of the pomegranate.

-3. Tip in the pecans, then remove the goat cheese from the freezer and chop.
+3. Tip in the pecans, remove the goat cheese from the freezer, and chop.
 Add to the salad.
 Toss the salad gently.
 Sprinkle over a pinch of salt.
-Serve with dressing of choice on the side.
+Serve with a dressing of choice on the side.

-Tip: You can buy pomegranate seeds ready-to-go- by the POM juice.
-You'll need 2 containers.
+Tip: You can buy pomegranate seeds ready-to-go- with the POM juice.
+You'll need two containers.
 Otherwise, select a pomegranate the way you would pick a ripe avocado.
-Slight give under the thumb, but not soft, with firm, glossy skin that has just begun to lose it's luster in a couple spots.
+Slight give under the thumb, but not soft, with firm, glossy skin that has just begun to lose its luster in a couple of spots.